 In the Business Rules editor (Edit Expression), click the Data Model icon and select the Purchases project.
 The scope attribute will be displayed at the end of the Purchases project node.

-Temporary attributes for templates can only be created from the utilities list of the tags mapping window.
-Refer to the advanced functions in mapping article.
+Both process and task attributes can only be created from the utilities list of the tags mapping window